smithse/TTGO-Wiki/Supported-boards.md

 The board has a tiny I-PEX connector on board for the antenna (so you need an adapter cable for connecting an antenna with a more common SMA connector).

-Will not be supported in binary images after mid 2024.
-For newer versions you need to build your own firmware, configured for a 26 MHz ESP crystal.

 ## HELTEC TTGO LoRa v1